 Once hierarchies are applied to the business entities, decisions can be made to aggregate up or down a family tree to reduce or broaden access to the customer.
 For example, marketing may feel that engaging contacts at the business entity level is too broad and difficult to maintain.
 They may choose to aggregate to the highest ranking entity within a country or to the entity where the domain is maintained.
 The marketing definition of a customer may be customized but easily defined within the third party provision.

 Maintaining customized views beyond those provided by a third party are most often manually maintained and based on custom views that meet a specific business requirement.
 For example, a customized sales view may be required because a sales rep needs to combine several businesses within a territory to provide specialized pricing.
 These views should be maintained by the business unit and updated as needed.
 They would typically not be included as part of the master data but maintained in the business unit’s data warehouse or other repository.

-Once the single view of a customer is created based on the needs of the various business units, additional firmographic information can be applied and analytics can be performed.
+Once the trusted view of a customer is created based on the needs of the various business units, additional firmographic information can be applied and analytics can be performed.
 The results of the customer analytics will provide strategic insights and enable smarter decision making.